orangeduck/Cello-Website/pages/learn-garbage-collection.md

     }

 But how can we tell if some block of memory is actually a pointer?
 We don't want to be following pointers recklessly or else we might cause a segfault.
-Now in general there is no way to distinguish between someone just constructing some memory that looks like a pointer, and an actual pointer itself - but there are a couple of heuristics that we can use to disregard lots of potential addresses.
+Now in general there is no way to distinguish between some memory that looks like a pointer, and an actual pointer itself - but there are a couple of heuristics that we can use to disregard lots of potential addresses.

 First - pointers must be memory aligned - which means for 64-bit machines they can only be located every 8-byte boundary, and must only point to some value on an 8-byte boundary.
-This means the pointer value must be a multiple of the pointer size.
+This means the pointer value must be a multiple of the pointer size, and the _address_ of the pointer must be a multiple of the pointer size.
 We can also keep track of the maximum and minimum pointer addresses we've allocated and quickly disregard anything outside of these bounds.